Analysis | The Business Lobby Doesn’t Need Kevin McCarthy

 The chamber never made such a promise, and Republican beneficiaries of its largesse this year include Representative Ted Budd, who benefited from $500,000 of advertising paid for by the chamber and won his Senate race in North Carolina, and Representative Steve Chabot of Ohio, on whom the chamber spent $230,000 in advertising and who ended up losing.

-According to CREW’s analysis, the chamber also gave money directly to 14 Republican members this year who voted not to certify the 2020 election.
+The chamber also gave money directly to at least 16 Republican members this year who voted not to certify the 2020 election.
 Among those donations: $5,000 to one Kevin McCarthy of California.

 More From Bloomberg Opinion: